thunder-project/thunder-docs/README.md

 ### source components

 Some site content is written directly as markdown.
 To modify this part of the documentation, just edit these files directly.
-The rest is derived from various external sources, including README files from other repositories, Python source code for automatic method documentation, or Jupyter notebooks.
+The rest is derived from various external sources, including README files from other repositories (using the `ecosystem-docs` module), Python source code for automatic method documentation (using the `myopts` module), or Jupyter notebooks.
 To regenerate markdown content derived from all of these source files, call

 ```
 npm run build